We work with a range of people to design resilient and regenerative landscapes and provide top notch workshops to get

 Our core team

 She has over 15 years of hands-on experience in designing, building, managing and doing projects around urban agriculture, small-scale farming, permaculture and community development – all towards building climate resilience.
-In 2015 she was awarded the Tasmanian ‘Young Landcare Leader Award’ for her work with Good Life Permaculture and co-establishing Hobart City Farm.
-In 2018, she took part in the Tasmanian Leader’s Program and in 2019 started appearing as a guest presenter with Gardening Australia on ABC TV (dream gig – you can see some of her stories here) and featured in the Women Of The Island project.
+In 2015 she was awarded the Tasmanian ‘Young Landcare Leader Award’ for her work with Good Life Permaculture and co-establishing Hobart City Farm (since closed).
+In 2018, she took part in the Tasmanian Leader’s Program and in 2019 started appearing as a guest presenter with Gardening Australia on ABC TV (dream gig) and featured in the Women Of The Island project.
 When she’s not working on other people’s gardens and farms, she’s working on her own and designing educational tea towels.

 Anton is an Environmental Scientist and sustainability specialist with 20 years experience in urban agriculture, renewable energy and energy efficiency.
 He has worked with nationally recognised not-for-profit organisations such as The Alternative Technology Association, Cultivating Community and Tasmania’s very own Sustainable Living Tasmania.
 In 2019, he co-founded The Good Car Company – Australia’s first 100% electric car enterprise that sells second hand, quality cars from Japan.
 In addition to his deep professional experience he has a wealth of knowledge of practical sustainability from off-grid solar power, to fermenting food, building and brewing beer.